Listen to Article

 All entities that collect, store and process data are responsible for its security as well.
-For GDPR compliance, they have to take reasonable ‘organisational and technical measures’ to ensure the integrity of the data they are handling.
-They can use data encryption, better security software, and follow more such safety protocols to make sure that the data remains inaccessible to unauthorised personnel or entities.
+For GDPR compliance, they have to take reasonable ‘ organizational and technical measures’ to ensure the integrity of the data they are handling.
+They can use data encryption, better security software, and follow more such safety protocols to make sure that the data remains inaccessible to unauthorized personnel or entities.

 GDPR data protection laws also require organizations that transfer the personal data of individuals outside of the EU to put proper safeguards in place before doing so.